ManimCommunity/manim/docs/source/guides/deep_dive.rst

 The session specification separates primary artifact intent (an ``OutputSpec``) from presentation requests such as opening the completed artifact or displaying a live preview.
+It also preserves whether dry-run execution was requested.
+A dry run and an artifact-less render both have an effective output format of ``none``, but the reason remains available without rereading mutable global configuration.
 Resolution also validates requests against the selected renderer's capabilities.
 For example, Cairo rejects live preview, while OpenGL advertises support for it.
 With ``format = auto``, requesting live preview selects no file output; a concrete format records the render as well.

 Inspecting the initialization methods of both renderers shows that they instantiate a :class:`.SceneFileWriter`.
 The writer must receive the already